sanghamitrajohri/sanghamitrajohri/README.md

 - **Path Planning:** Creating robust path planning algorithms to ensure efficient and safe navigation of UAVs through unpredictable environments.
 - **Pipeline Deployment:** Successfully deploying a comprehensive pipeline that integrates vision and path planning algorithms, ensuring seamless operation during flight tests.

 Our work culminated in the publication of a research paper in AIAA Scitech 2024, showcasing our advancements and findings.
-You can read more about it [here](#).
-Additionally, we conducted extensive flight testing to validate our system's performance, which you can watch [here](#).
+You can read more about it [paper](https://arc.aiaa.org/doi/10.2514/6.2024-1695).
+Additionally, we conducted extensive flight testing to validate our system's performance, which you can watch [flight testing](https://www.youtube.com/@UWControlandTrustworthyR-nc8km).

 ### 📚 Courses & Skills